When does coffee expire?

 Can we just all agree right now that we are learning to make a fantastic cup of coffee and that it will be so good that we won’t need to worry about it lasting more than 6 hours because we will have eagerly consumed it long before then?

-In our quest for the best cup of coffee we’ve gather enough information here to know the following:
+In our quest for the best cup of coffee (and ultimate coffee freshness) we’ve gathered enough information here to know the following:

 - We need to get a grinder and grind our own coffee to get the best results.

-- If we plan to freeze our beans, we will need a really good airtight container.
+- If we plan to freeze our beans, we will need a really good airtight sealed container.

 - We may need to do a test to see if freezing the coffee will affect the taste significantly (science experiment time, cue mad scientist laughter, mwahahahah)